19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 ### Proceedings conducted by officers of Authority

-33\.—(1) Proceedings in respect of an offence under this Act or under any written law specified in the Second Schedule may be conducted by an officer of the Authority who is authorised in writing in that behalf by the Chief Executive.
+33\.—(1) Proceedings in respect of an offence under this Act or under any written law specified in the Second Schedule may, with the authorisation of the Public Prosecutor, be conducted by an officer of the Authority who is authorised in writing in that behalf by the Chief Executive.

 [15/2010 wef 02/01/2011]